SaberIvan/cloudComputing/readme.md

 For this assignment, there are two data files called "Governing_Law.csv" and "Anti_assignment_CIC_g3.csv".
 As the picture show below, click on the red box button and choose these two files. ![Example position of how to upload data files](https://github.com/SaberIvan/cloudComputing/blob/main/fileUpload.png)
 After uploading, the file will appear in the sidebar.

-## Run each cell through "run cell" button(As the pictures show below)
+## Run each cell through "run cell" button(As the picture shows below)

 ![Run](https://github.com/SaberIvan/cloudComputing/blob/main/run.png)